Péter Tóth (handballer): National team

 He was 10th with the Hungarian team at the 2018 Youth European Championship.
 As a member of the junior national team, he participated in the 2019 Junior World Championship where the Hungarian team became the 15th.
 He was included in the large squad of the 2022 European Men's Handball Championship, but in the end he did not become a member of the narrow squad.
 The captain of the Hungarian national team, Chema Rodríguez, also noticed his performance, who invited him to practice with the national team from September 30 to October 4, 2024.
 He was included in the large squad of the 2025 World Men's Handball Championship, but in the end he will not become a member of the narrow squad.
 He made his debut for the Hungarian men's adult national team on March 12, 2025 in Podgorica, in a European Championship qualifying match against Montenegro, where the Hungarian national team defeated the Montenegro national team 29-26.
+He was included in the large squad of the 2026 European Men's Handball Championship, but in the end he will not become a member of the narrow squad.